A complex singlet extension of the Standard Model with a singlet fermion dark matter: The Model

-where $m_q$ denotes the mass of the quark $q$.
 Theoretical constraints on the model parameters are summarized as follows.
 A requirement on the scalar potential bounded from below is given by\footnote{If $\delta_2<0$, $\lambda d_2>\delta_2^2$ is also required.
 In this paper, $\delta_2$ is assumed to be positive.}

-$\lambda$ and $d_2$ are also constraint from perturbative unitarity \cite{Chen:2014ask} as in
+$\lambda$ and $d_2$ are also constraint from perturbative unitarity~\cite{Chen:2014ask} as in

 In addition, by requiring that the eigenvalues of the mass matrix be positive, the stability conditions for the tree-level potential are~\cite{Barger:2008jx}

 For later convenience, the relationship between parameters should be mentioned.
 The original Lagrangian parameters in the scalar potential $\{ m^2, b_2, \lambda, d_2, \delta_2, b_1 \} $ are replaced by $\{ v, v_s, m_{h_1}, m_{h_2}, \alpha, m_{\chi} \}$ while retaining $a_1$ as an input. $m^2$ and $b_2$ are eliminated from the tadpole conditions (\ref{tadpole1}) and (\ref{tadpole2}) such that